Crell/AttributeUtils/README.md

 }
 ```

 The reflection object itself should *never ever* be saved to the attribute object.
-Reflection objects cannot be cached, so doing so would render the attribute object uncacheable.
+Reflection objects cannot be cached, so saving it would render the attribute object uncacheable.
 It's also wasteful, as any data you need can be retrieved from the reflection object and saved individually.

 There are similarly [`FromReflectionProperty`](src/FromReflectionProperty.php), [`FromReflectionMethod`](src/FromReflectionMethod.php), [`FromReflectionClassConstant`](src/FromReflectionClassConstant.php), and [`FromReflectionParameter`](src/FromReflectionParameter.php) interfaces that do the same for their respective bits of a class.

 ### Additional class components

 The class attribute may also opt-in to analyzing various portions of the class, such as its properties, methods, and constants.
-It does so by implementing the [`ParseProperties`](src/ParseProperties.php), [ParseStaticProperties](src/ParseStaticProperties.php), [`ParseMethods`](src/ParseMethods.php), [`ParseStaticMethods`](src/ParseStaticMethods.php), or [`ParseClassConstants`](src/ParseClassConstants.php) interfaces, respectively.
+It does so by implementing the [`ParseProperties`](src/ParseProperties.php), [`ParseStaticProperties`](src/ParseStaticProperties.php), [`ParseMethods`](src/ParseMethods.php), [`ParseStaticMethods`](src/ParseStaticMethods.php), or [`ParseClassConstants`](src/ParseClassConstants.php) interfaces, respectively.
 They all work the same way, so we'll look at properties in particular.

 An example is the easiest way to explain it: